LibreCAD/docs/guides/drawing.rst

 Modifying Entities
 ------------------

 There are a variety of tools that can be used to modify existing entities.
-The tools cam be found in the **Tools -> Modify** menu or as a :ref:`dock widget <widgets>`.
+The tools cam be found in the **Tools -> Modify** menu or as a drawing tool :ref:`dock widget <widgets>`.
 These tools allow entities, depending on the type, to be moved, rotated, scaled, mirrored, lengths increased or decreased, divided (i.e. split), etc.  A complete list and descriptions of the tools can be found in the :ref:`Drawing Tools - Modify <tool-modify>` reference section.

 Continuing with the previous example - starting with a rectangle - the shape can be modified as required with the **Bevel** (or "chamfer") tool: